Perform a Free Lookup of Florida Marriage Records & Licenses

 Miami, FL 33101

-For those residing in Broward County, you have three ways to access certified copies of marriage records through the Clerk of the Courts: online, in-person, or via mail, with each certified copy costing $5 for the first copy and $3 for additional copies.
+For those seeking records of unions finalized in Broward County, you have three ways to access certified copies of Broward County marriage records through the Clerk of the Courts: online, in-person, or via mail, with each certified copy costing $5 for the first copy and $3 for additional copies.
 Payment can be made through cash, check, or money order.

 You can search marriage records through the Marriage License System by name or license number, though these records are not certified.8 Finding a matching name reveals details like the license number, status, marriage date, and spouse’s name.
 To dive deeper into the details, just click on the license number.